 The National Young Composers Challenge is open to young musicians ages 13 to 18 who are U.S. residents.

 The Challenge is simple.
-First, you can take part in a free full-day workshop with world-renowned composers and musicians.
-Then you write your own score for chamber ensemble or full orchestra.
-Finally, a panel of judges chooses the top three orchestral and top three ensemble compositions to be performed by a professional orchestra at the NYCC Composium.
+First, you write your own composition for small ensemble (2 to 6 instruments) or full orchestra.
+Then, a panel of judges chooses the top three orchestral and top three ensemble compositions to be performed and recorded by a professional symphony orchestra at the NYCC Composium.
 We are excited to announce that the 2016 Composium will be held at the Dr. Phillips Center for the Performing Arts on November 13, 2016.

-At each Composium, the top three orchestral composers will be awarded $1000 each and the top three ensemble composers will be awarded $500 each.
+At the Composium, the top three orchestral composers will be awarded $1000 each and the top three ensemble composers will be awarded $500 each.

 PLUS!
-Each winner will receive a professional recording of their composition performed by the Orlando Philharmonic Orchestra or the Marin Symphony.
+Each winner will receive a professional recording of their composition.

-The Young Composers Challenge is a 501(c)3 non-profit charitable organization supported by grants and in-kind donations from the Dr. Phillips Center for the Performing Arts, University of Central Florida, Rollins College, Full Sail University, the Marin Symphony, the Orlando Philharmonic Orchestra, and the Goldman Charitable Foundation.
+The National Young Composers Challenge is a 501(c)3 non-profit charitable organization supported by grants and in-kind donations from the Dr. Phillips Center for the Performing Arts, University of Central Florida, Rollins College, Full Sail University, and the Goldman Charitable Foundation.